NovaVolunteer/Practice_Application_DS/README.md

-# (Class Number) - Practice and Application of Data Science
+# 6001 - Practice and Application of Data Science

 ### Course & Contact Information: